Skip to main content

 ) # Commit batched, per-step metrics together

-Config Size
+Config size

-Limit the total size of your run config to <10MB.
+Limit the total size of your run config to less than 10 MB.
 Logging large values could slow down your project workspaces and runs table operations.

 # ✅ recommended